domivillacis/Bikesharing/README.md

 We decided to create a heatmap with the number of bike trips per day of the week that will allow us to see the most popular times for each hour of the day.

 The most popular times to use the service in the morning are Monday through Friday at 8 am, and in the afternoon are Monday, Tuesday and Thursday from 5 to 6 pm, with up to 44,905 passengers.

-Those times are usually related to rush hour and it is also important for tourists, who decide to leave early to explore the city and return before dinner.
+Those times are usually related to rush hour and also to tourists, who when visiting a new place decide to leave early to explore the city and return before dinner.

 <img width="1539" alt="trips weekday" src="https://user-images.githubusercontent.com/112814924/211099178-dec87706-92df-4b6f-bdf0-e069c5034ecd.png">